 (5) Generation Resources providing RRS shall have their governors in service.

 (6) Load Resources on high-set under-frequency relays providing RRS must provide a telemetered output signal, including breaker status and status of the under-frequency relay.

+(4) Resources capable of FFR providing RRS must provide a telemetered output signal, including breaker status and status of the frequency detection device.

 (7) Each QSE shall ensure that each Resource is able to meet the Resource’s obligations to provide the Ancillary Service Resource Responsibility.
 Each Generation Resource and Load Resource providing RRS must meet additional technical requirements specified in this Section.

+(6) Generation Resources and Resources capable of FFR providing RRS shall have a Governor droop setting that is no greater than 5.0%.

+(7) Resources may be provisionally qualified by ERCOT to provide RRS for 90 days.
+Within the 90-day provisional window, a Resource must successfully complete one of the Governor tests identified in the Nodal Operating Guide Section 8, Attachment C, Turbine Governor Speed Tests, before being declared fully qualified to provide RRS.

 (8) A qualification test for each Resource to provide RRS is conducted during a continuous eight-hour period agreed to by the QSE and ERCOT.
 ERCOT shall confirm the date and time of the test with the QSE.
 ERCOT shall administer the following test requirements: